cloudflare/cloudflare-docs/content/style-guide/grammar-and-formatting/code-block-guidelines.md

 Use the `bash` language for other **Linux/macOS/generic commands**:

-+ Commands that span multiple lines (usually each line ends with a `\`) and and may include one or more lines of JSON content.
++ Commands that span multiple lines (usually each line ends with a `\`) and may include one or more lines of JSON content.
 + Commands for other platforms (Windows console, Windows PowerShell) or for specific shells (for example, a command specifically for the zsh shell, where the prompt is usually `#`).

 ## Terminal prompts